Jeromeb1238/learning-journal/markdown.md

-< What I learned about Markdown
+# What I learned about Markdown

+- Headings use the pound sound
+* this is a differet type of list